 Contraction happens every time you lose MRR from an existing customer — not when they cancel their subscription.
 So anything that leads a customer to pay less for their monthly subscription than they usually do.

 If a customer feels that they are getting enough value for a lower price, they may downgrade.
 Another reason could be that teams with multiple users paying per-user-per-month have reduced members.
 Or, customers who downgrade may feel your higher-priced plans aren’t worthwhile.

 In any case, a high contraction rate hurts your MRR.

-Either way, growth in this area likely means you are doing something right.
-Therefore, you can use expansion MRR to evaluate whether a recent marketing campaign or conversion optimization strategy has been successful.
+You can use expansion MRR to evaluate whether a marketing campaign or conversion optimization strategy is working.